it-tinyangel/JS-core-The-Array-Copying-elements-of-Array-use-Array.concat-Method/README.md

 # Module 3.
 JS Core.
 Lesson 10.
-Test 1.
+Task 1.

 # The Array.
 Copying an elements of Array (cloning an Array).

-Use the `Array.concat()` Method in Javascript to create a new array without changing the original.
+Using the `Array.concat()` Method to create a new array without changing the original.